 This is what the pillow looks like after you flip it right sides out, before and after it gets stuffed.
 You can see that you don’t need a very large opening to stuff it.
 Just push through a little fill at a time, then massage the pillow to move the fill around until you are happy with how it looks.

 Lastly, you need to close up that hole.
 You can hand sew it with an invisible stitch if you don’t want to see the seam.
 Here’s a video showing you how to do that.
 But for me, a quick seam using my machine doesn’t bother me, and you hardly notice it.
 I used my machine to close up the below pillow, and sewed in my shop tag while I was at it.
 Can you see the stitches right above the tag?
 Not too noticeable, right?
 This is a fast way to close and will leave you with a secure seam that will hold up over time.

 My son, Evan, loved these pillows and wanted to help me photograph them.
 So we did a little photo shoot together

 I’ve thought about making some of these using fun prints for the tooth’s body.
 I think you’d still be able to tell that they are teeth even if they are not solid white.
 How cute would these be with a tooth fairy print?
 Hmm…I may need to do some fabric shopping before I make my next batch!

 And guess what?!
-Three of these pillows are for sale in my shop!
+These pillows are for sale in my shop!
 Check them out here: